Structure in the speed of sound: from neutron stars to heavy-ion collisions: Constraints on the symmetry energy expansion

 \subsection{$c_s^2$ from NS to HIC}

 We start with a discussion about the current knowledge of the symmetry energy expansion coefficients, summarized in Tab.~\ref{tab:coef}.
 In~\cite{Li:2019xxz}, the magnitudes of $E_{\txt{sym,sat}} = 31.6 \pm 2.7 $ MeV and $L_{\txt{sym,sat}}=58.9 \pm 16$ MeV are obtained from 28 analyses of both nuclear experiments and astrophysics observations.
 As mentioned before, PREXII results demonstrate a much larger $L_{\txt{sym,sat}}=106\pm 37$ MeV~\cite{PREX:2021umo,Reed:2021nqk}.
 We are not aware of any experimental constraints on~$K_{\txt{sym,sat}}$ and~$J_{\txt{sym,sat}}$ and, therefore, must rely on theoretical estimates.
-Thus, to provide a wide prior and ensure that we are not strongly biasing our work, we explore wide ranges of values of the symmetry energy expansion coefficients summarized in Tab.~\ref{tab:symmetry_energy_expansion_coefficients_ranges}.
+Thus, to provide a wide prior and ensure that we are not strongly biasing our work, we explore wide ranges of values of the symmetry energy expansion coefficients, summarized in Tab.~\ref{tab:symmetry_energy_expansion_coefficients_ranges}.

-Next, we take all possible combinations of $\left\{E_{\txt{sym,sat}},L_{\txt{sym,sat}},K_{\txt{sym,sat}}, J_{\txt{sym,sat}}\right\}$ from Tab.~\ref{tab:symmetry_energy_expansion_coefficients_ranges}, use them to convert the chosen NS (QCD only) EOS (eos1, eos2, or eos3) into the HIC,sym EOS, and evaluate the resulting EOSs for causality and stability up to $n_{\txt{cut}}$.
+Next, we take all possible combinations of $\left\{E_{\txt{sym,sat}},L_{\txt{sym,sat}},K_{\txt{sym,sat}}, J_{\txt{sym,sat}}\right\}$ from Tab.~\ref{tab:symmetry_energy_expansion_coefficients_ranges}, use them in Eq.~\eqref{eqn:eHIC} (where we take $n_{\rm{sat}} = 0.160~\rm{fm}^{-3}$) to convert the chosen NS (QCD only) EOS (eos1, eos2, or eos3) into the HIC,sym EOS, and evaluate the resulting EOSs for causality and stability up to $n_{\txt{cut}}$, as well as check the saturation properties.
 Using our priors on the symmetry energy coefficients, we obtain $c_s^2$ for SNM from eos2 as shown in Fig.~\ref{fig:Precausality}.
-In the figure, no causality and stability constraints have been applied and one can see that at high densities $n_B\gtrsim 3.5 n_{\rm{sat}}$ some of the symmetry energy expansion coefficients lead to $c_s^2$ that are either negative (unstable) or larger than 1 (acausal).
-The constrains of causality and stability (that we will enforce in the following) are shown by horizontal dot dashed lines.
+In the figure, no causality, stability, or saturation properties constraints have been applied and one can see that at high densities, $n_B\gtrsim 3.5 n_{\rm{sat}}$, some of the symmetry energy expansion coefficients lead to $c_s^2$ that are either negative (unstable) or larger than 1 (acausal).
+The constraints of causality and stability (that we will enforce in the following) are shown by horizontal dot-dashed lines.